-- Add a category to the definition of sensitive personal information. (§ 1798.185, subd. (a)(1).) - Update rules and procedures that facilitate and govern the submission of a request to opt-out of sale/sharing and a request to limit, and to govern a business's compliance with a consumer's request. (§ 1798.185, subd. (a)(4).) - Adjust monetary thresholds within the CCPA to reflect increases in the Consumer Price Index. (§ 1798.185, subd. (a)(5).) - Update rules, procedures, and any exceptions necessary to ensure that the notices and information that businesses are required to provide under the
+- Add a category to the definition of sensitive personal information. (§ 1798.185, subd. (a)(1)) and add several definitions of terms that are used in the new cybersecurity audit, risk assessment, and ADMT articles. - Update rules and procedures that facilitate and govern the submission of a request to opt-out of sale/sharing and a request to limit, and to govern a business's compliance with a consumer's request. (§ 1798.185, subd. (a)(4).) - Update rules, procedures, and any exceptions necessary to ensure that the notices and information that businesses are required to provide under the CCPA are provided in a manner that may be easily understood by the average consumer. (§ 1798.185, subd. (a)(5).)

-&lt;sup>1 All references are to the Civil Code unless otherwise indicated.
+1 All references are to the Civil Code unless otherwise indicated.